pharmpy/pharmpy/docs/covsearch.rst

 Results
 ~~~~~~~

-The tool creates various summary tables which can be accessed in the results object,
+The results object contains various summary tables which can be accessed in the results object, as well as files in
-as well as files in .csv/.json format.
+.csv/.json format.
+The name of the selected best model (based on the input selection criteria) is also included.

 Consider a `covsearch` run: